jchip/universal-nvm/README.md

 **`.nvmrc`** - Best for teams using traditional nvm:
 - Standard for nvm users
-- Simple exact version specification
+- Supports both exact versions and semver ranges
+- Most familiar to developers using nvm

 **`.node-version`** - Best for cross-tool compatibility:
-- Universal standard supported by many version managers:
+- Universal standard for Node.js version specification
-  - Universal NVM (this tool)
-  - nodenv
-  - fnm (Fast Node Manager)
-  - asdf-nodejs
-  - volta
+- Supports both exact versions and semver ranges
-- Makes your project more portable across different tools
+- Makes your project more portable

 **`package.json` engines.node** - Best for existing projects:
 - Already part of Node.js ecosystem